urmiii/urmiii/README.md

 ### Hi there 👋

-I'm Urmi and I enjoy working with spatial data analytics & currently working as a Data Engineer in Geolytix.
+I'm Urmi and I enjoy working with spatial data and analytics.

 <!--
 **urmiii/urmiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.